rot1024/neologd-word-collector/README.md

 # neologd-word-collector

-Word collector not recorded in neologd
+Nicodic word collector not recorded in NEologd

 ## Requirement